agilepro/software-craftsmanship/docs/Error Handling/error-handling-items.md

 public Account getExistingAccountOrFail(String id) {
     Account account = getExistingAccount(id);
     if (account == null) {
-        throw ComponentException.newBasic("The account for '%s' can not be found", id);
+        throw MyException.newBasic("The account for '%s' can not be found", id);
     }
     return account;
 }